Heart of Westwood

 6. Agentic AI kiosk assistant

-This was one of the most important parts of the project, and one of the areas where I contributed heavily.
+The kiosk was one of the most important parts of the project and one of the areas where I contributed most heavily.

 Core kiosk capabilities include:

-• transfer guidance between bus, metro, and walking routes
+transfer guidance between bus, metro, walking, and micromobility routes

-• contextual help for first time visitors who may not know where to go or what to do next
+guidance for users who do not know where to go or what to do next

-• QR code handoff, allowing route or trip information to transfer to a phone
+QR code handoff, allowing trip information to transfer to a phone

-This was a key UX idea in the project.
+This was the key UX layer of the concept.
 The kiosk acts more like a smart transit concierge than a traditional kiosk.
-Its purpose is to reduce uncertainty, especially for people who are unfamiliar with the area, anxious about navigation, or navigating in a language other than English.
+Its purpose is to reduce uncertainty, especially for people who are unfamiliar with the area, navigating in another language, or anxious about transfers.

 7. Support spaces that feel safe and usable